Skip navigation

 To avoid currency fluctuations, we advise that you transfer the funds that you evidenced for maintenance as part of your visa application, into a UK bank account as soon as possible to ensure you continue to have access to this money throughout your course.

-You should open a bank account when you arrive in the UK to help you to control your finances.
-You should carry out your own research into banks before choosing to open an account.
+You should conduct your own research into banks before choosing to open an account.
 Some banks allow you to open an account online, others you will have to visit the branch to open an account.
 If you are opening an account in branch, please ensure you have the following before visiting the bank:

 • Evidence of your identity (normally your passport).

 • A “bank letter” which you can generate from your MyNorthumbria account 'letter requests'.
 You must specify which bank you wish to open an account with.
-(Please note that you can only get this letter once you have enrolled on your programme.)
+(Please note that you can only get this letter once you have enrolled on your programme).

 Banks require evidence of your overseas residential address - Agency or PO Box overseas addresses are NOT acceptable.
 Proof of identity such as a driver's licence which shows your overseas residential address may be helpful.